 All international students and scholars on a J-1 visa are required by federal law to carry health insurance for themselves and their dependents for the duration of their program.

 Students have the option to purchase health insurance through USD.
-Details (cost and summary of benefits) will be provided to the student upon check-in.
+Details (cost and summary of benefits) will be provided to the student prior to arrival.
 The insurance premium is automatically added to your university bill at the time of registration during each semester.
-Payment for the insurance premium is due with tuition through the One-Stop Student Center.
+Payment for the insurance premium is due upon arrival through the One-Stop Student Center.

-J-1 students and scholars that already have health insurance that meets USD's standards may opt to waive the university health insurance plan (please refer to this page for guidance on university guidelines on health insurance).
-For information on the online waiver, please click here and click on "Student Waive" on the left hand panel of the webpage.
+J-1 students and scholars that already have health insurance that meets USD's standards may opt to waive the university health insurance plan.
+Please refer to this page for health insurance waiver requirements and instructions.

 NOTE: Even if you have already filled-out USD's online waiver, you are still required to provide proof of insurance when you meet with OISS for check-in.